How to translate your Vue.js 3 application with vue-i18n

 The translations used in the templates of course have to be defined somewhere.

-I really recommend using the JSON files instead of the <i18n> sections in the SFCs.
-If you want to learn more about this topic please read Why using i18n sections in vue.js single file components is bad.
+I really recommend using JSON files instead of <i18n> sections in SFCs.
+If you want to learn more about this topic please read Why using i18n sections in Vue.js single-file components is a bad idea.

 {